 My dad was the only child of an only child (which makes me the only child of two only children…the last in the line).
 He was just coming of age when Vietnam was heating up and rather than wait for his draft number to be called, he put off his college plans and signed himself up for the Army.
 Can you imagine what his father thought seeing his only son volunteer to head into war?
 I know many parents have had similar concerns and fears, and I am grateful to each of you who has a child who has served.

 By 1969, he was a Special Forces (Green Beret), an Airborne Ranger, and a Forward Observer for the well-known 11th Armored Cavalry known as “Blackhorse”.
-During his time in Vietnam, he was awarded a Purple Heart as well as a Bronze Star with a V device for pulling off a heroic rescue of his fellow soldiers, the account of which, is awe-inducing to read.
+During his time in Vietnam, he was awarded a Purple Heart as well as an Army Commendation Medal with a V device (for valor) for pulling off a heroic rescue of his fellow soldiers, the account of which, is awe-inducing to read.
 And while reading the details of what he saw in combat is awe-inducing for the bravery it describes, it’s also quite sad because these are the things that ensured he did not come home unscathed.
 In addition to several significant physical wounds, he also came home with the mental and emotional wounds of Post Traumatic Stress.
 And sadly, there wasn’t much being done back then to proactively care for the unseen wounds of conflict.
 This would influence the rest of his life and has rippled through to influence my life as well.

 For several years now, I’ve thought about how I would love to get my business to a point where I could use my work – the work I do because I had him as a father and he had those experiences in Vietnam – to positively impact philanthropies that are supporting service men and women who are dealing with the invisible wounds of post traumatic stress.